isb-cgc/readthedocs/docs/source/sections/webapp/Cohorts.rst

 Cohorts
 =======

-*Documentation in progress!*

-Cohorts are a way of creating groupings of the samples and participant data that you’re interested in looking at.
-You can create cohorts that span across multiple projects, only contain certain types of data, or focus in on a particular participant group.
+Cohorts are a way of creating custom groupings of the samples and/or participants that you are interested in analyzing further.
+For example, you can create cohorts that span across multiple projects, only contain samples for which certain types of data are avaialble, or focus on specific phenotypic characteristics.

 Creating and saving a cohort
 ----------------------------
-**Use the create button**
+**Create Cohort Button**

-To create a cohort from the user dashboard, click on the “+ Create” button and select “New Cohort”.
+To create a cohort from the User Dashboard, click on the “+ Create” button and select “New Cohort”.
 This will take you to the cohort creation page.

-**Details of new cohort page**
+**Cohort Creation Page**

-Using the provided list of filters on the left hand side, you can select what attributes and features you are interested.
-By clicking on a feature, the field should expand and provide you with options on which to filter on.
-For example, when you click on “Vital Status”, it expands and provides a list of “Alive”, “Dead”, “None” as options to choose from.
-When you select on, the filter should appear in the Selected Filters panel and visualizations on the page should be updated to reflect the new cohort that has been filtered by Vital Status.
+Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in.
+By clicking on a feature, the field will expand and provide you with additional filtering options.
+For example, when you click on “Vital Status”, it expands and provides a list of “Alive”, “Dead”, and “None” as options to choose from.
+Selecting one or more of these will cause the filter(s) to appear in the Selected Filters panel and visualizations on the page will be updated to reflect that the current cohort that has been filtered by Vital Status.
 The numbers beside the selectable filter values reflect the number of samples that have that attribute based on all other filters that have been selected.

-* Donor Filter List
+**Participant Filters List**
     * Project
     * Study
     * Vital Study